Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

-### Adding point data for clipping and spatial join
+## Adding point data for clipping and spatial join
-In addition to joing by zone name, it is also possible to do
+In addition to joining by zone name, it is also possible to do
 [spatial joins](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//00080000000q000000) in R. There are three main varieties: many-to-one - where
 the values of many intersecting objects contribute to a new variable in
 the main table - one-to-many, or one-to-one.
 Because boroughs in London